common-fate/docs-archive/docs/approvals/providers/aws-sso-eks.md

 1. `ID` for the provider, call this `sso-eks` (default)
 2. `clusterName` the name of the cluster we will be targeting this provider to.
 3. `namespace` the namespace that the cluster is deployed in, if you're unsure then it will be in the "default" namespace
-4. `clusterRegion` the region the cluster is deployed to in aws.
+4. `clusterRegion` the region the cluster is deployed to in AWS.

 The next two require looking up some details from AWS.